-From Market Research > Company Research > Website Analysis, type the domain address you would like to analyze in the search bar.
+From Research Intelligence > Company Research > Website Analysis, enter the website you would like to analyze.

 From the left menu, select Audience > Demographics.

 Gender distribution: Breakdown by male and female visits in percentages

 Age distribution: Breakdown by age - six groups, starting at age 18